libts/tslib/CONTRIBUTING.md

 The procedure looks like this:

 * run coverity (or any static analysis) and fix new discovered issues
+* at least `./autogen.sh && ./configure && make` on all supported operating systems
 * be sure to have a stable build system and your private gpg key set up
 * update the NEWS file with the changelog and bugfixes
 * update the THANKS file